openstreams/wflow/doc/wf_DynamicFramework.rst

     }

-Here the first column shows the model steps and the second column the timestamp of the input/output data for that timestep (a - means there is nothing for that step).
+Here the first column shows the model steps and the second column the timestamp of the input/output data for that timestep (a empty box means there is nothing for that step).
 The first empty-row is regarded as the timestamp of the initial conditions.
-The first forcing data is used to propagate the model from T0 (the state, 31 Dec 2015) to T1 (1 Jan 2016) whcih will also be the first output the model writes..
+The first forcing data is used to propagate the model from T0 (the state, 31 Dec 2015) to T1 (1 Jan 2016) which will also be the first output the model writes.

-The above corresponds to the following date/time in rhe [run] section:
+The above corresponds to the following date/time in the [run] section:

 ::